rHermes/hackmud-scripts/README.md

 ##### Integrate into other scripts
 I need to integrate this into other scripts.
 This will have to happen over time.

+### Care

+`care` is the missing console.log, but better.
+On creation it gives you a run_id and an object, which you can use to store output in the db.
+You can set parameters like "buffered" for buffered output before saving and more.

+This logger will also have several levels, that you can filter on in each run.

+Might also include timing possibilties, but this is not confirmed.
+It will also be able to check if it is being called as a scriptor or not.

+#### TODO

+##### Everything

+Haven't even started this.

+### Risky
+`risky` is a dream.
+A dream about writing a RISC-V emulator in js.
+Things I want to add to it:

++ 128-bit support
++ All standard extensions.

++ Ability to call scriptors.